ipfs-cluster/ipfs-cluster-website/content/documentation/deployment/automations.md

 If you want to run one of the [`/ipfs/ipfs-cluster`](https://hub.docker.com/r/ipfs/ipfs-cluster/tags/) Docker containers, it is important to know that:

 * The container does not run `go-ipfs` and you should run the IPFS daemon separately, for example, using the `ipfs/go-ipfs` Docker container.
 The `ipfs_connector/ipfshttp/node_multiaddress` configuration value will need to be adjusted accordingly to be able to reach the IPFS API.
-This path supports DNS addresses (`/dns4/ipfs1/tcp/5001`) and is set from the `IPFS_CLUSTER_IPFSHTTP_NODEMULTIADDRESS` environment variable when starting the container and no previous configuration exists.
+This path supports DNS addresses (`/dns4/ipfs1/tcp/5001`) and is set from the `CLUSTER_IPFSHTTP_NODEMULTIADDRESS` environment variable when starting the container and no previous configuration exists.
 * By default, we use  the `/data/ipfs-cluster` as the IPFS Cluster configuration path.
 We recommend mounting this folder as means to provide custom configurations and/or data persistency for your peers.
 This is usually achieved by passing `-v <your_local_path>:/data/ipfs-cluster` to `docker run`.

 The container ([Dockerfile here](https://github.com/ipfs/ipfs-cluster/blob/master/Dockerfile) runs an [`entrypoint.sh`](https://github.com/ipfs/ipfs-cluster/blob/master/docker/entrypoint.sh) script which initializes IPFS Cluster when no configuration is present.
 The configuration values can be controlled by setting environment variables as explained in the [configuration reference](/documentation/reference/configuration).

 By default `crdt` consensus is used to initialize the configuration.
-This can be overriden by setting `IPFS_CLUSTER_CONSENSUS=raft`.
+This can be overriden by setting `CLUSTER_CONSENSUS=raft`.

-<div class="tipbox warning">Unless you run docker with <code>--net=host</code>, you will need to set <code>$IPFS_CLUSTER_IPFSHTTP_NODEMULTIADDRESS</code> or make sure the configuration has the correct <code>node_multiaddress</code>.</div>
+<div class="tipbox warning">Unless you run docker with <code>--net=host</code>, you will need to set <code>$CLUSTER_IPFSHTTP_NODEMULTIADDRESS</code> or make sure the configuration has the correct <code>node_multiaddress</code>.</div>

 ### Docker compose